-- Development of an emissions model based on information provided by Advisian on anticipated Project activities, with appropriate assumptions where detailed information is not available (Section 4). - Establishment of baseline noise characteristics based on existing information from the Abbot Point Coal Terminal X110 Expansion for Ports Corporation of Queensland in 2009 (GHD 2009) (Section 6.1). - Modelling of noise emissions from the proposed construction activities and predicting noise levels arising from the Project (Section 7.2). - Assessment of the extents of identified ecologically sensitive areas within which the criteria is predicted to be exceeded (Section 7.2). - Drawing on existing ecological studies for Abbot Point, specialist advice and international precedents, to determine appropriate noise impact criteria for ecologically sensitive receptors (Section 7.3). - The development of measures to reduce noise levels which are reasonably implemented in the event that adverse effects on ecologically sensitive receptors are predicted (Section 8).
+- Development of an emissions model based on information provided by Advisian on anticipated Project activities, with appropriate assumptions where detailed information is not available (Section 4). - Establishment of baseline noise characteristics based on existing information from the Abbot Point Coal Terminal X110 Expansion for Ports Corporation of Queensland in 2009 (GHD 2009) (Section 6.1). - Modelling of noise emissions from the proposed construction and operation activities and predicting noise levels arising from the Project (Section 7). - Drawing on existing ecological studies for Abbot Point, specialist advice and international precedents, to determine appropriate noise impact criteria for ecologically sensitive receptors (Section 7.1.1). - Assessment of the extents of identified ecologically sensitive areas within which the criteria is predicted to be exceeded (Section 7.1.2). - The development of measures to reduce noise levels which are reasonably implemented in the event that adverse effects on ecologically sensitive receptors are predicted (Section 8).